Becoming a Professional Belly Dancer

 Just to get this out of the way - If you have taken less than a year of belly dance classes, get back to class.
 You aren't ready.
 How much longer should you take classes?
 Keep reading . . .

 1. Find a mentor and schedule some how-to-be-a-professional private lessons immediately.
-Yes, private lessons are not inexpensive, but it's important to make this investment.
+Yes, private lessons are cost extra, but it's important to make this investment.
 Even if you have been dancing for a long time, that doesn't mean you are prepared for professional gigs.
 Not sure where to look?
 Ask for recommendations from other dancers.
 Don't have anyone in your area that qualifies?
 Seek out an online mentor.
 Your mentor should be supportive, but honest.
-Ask for guidance about professional rates, undercutting (preventing it, not doing it!), handling an audience (including receiving tips), working at restaurants, booking private parties, and how to structure a 15-20 minute set.
+Ask for guidance about professional rates, undercutting (preventing it, not doing it!), handling an audience (including receiving tips), working at restaurants, booking private parties, and how to structure a 10, 15, 20 and 25 minute sets.
 Arrange for video critiques.

 If finding a mentor seems impossible, at least become connected with dancers all over the world through various internet groups (Biz of Belly Dance on Facebook).
 Read through as much as you can, then ask for guidance.
 You can even glean many helpful tips from Michelle Joyce's "Secrets of the Stage" DVDs (there are three).

 2. Do an honest self-assessment of your skills.
 Are you able to perform with a veil?
 Finger cymbals?
 Cane?
 Sword (or other balancing prop)?
 Can you dance to Oriental entrance music, traditional dance classics*, baladi, Saidi, drum solos, and pop music in the manner that each genre suggests?
 Are you able to dance continuously for at least 20 minutes without becoming winded, while smiling and looking glamorous?
-This thread on Bhuz.com has some great suggestions for restaurant gig preparation.
 Film yourself dancing for at least ten minutes, in costume, and watch it carefully and honestly.
 (Now do it again with people walking through your dance space, preferably while carrying trays of food or drinks, and other obstacles such as a toddler who wants to dance with you and an oil spot on the floor.
 Ha!)

 3. Learn as much as you can about Middle Eastern music.
 We can't do this job without it!
 Not only that, but musical knowledge is essential for structuring engaging performance sets with authenticity and variety.
-Shems has put together incredibly helpful information about the various parts of a performance.
+(More on this coming soon as of April 2024.)

 5. Educate yourself about the going rates for your area and charge accordingly.
 Samira Shuruk's "Rates by Region" page is an excellent resource.

 6. Make connections with professional dancers and teachers in your area.
-Become friends on Facebook or through other social networks, support their events, and go to their gigs (tip them well, but DON'T dance for too long if they get you up during audience participation.
+Become friends on Facebook, follow in IG, or through other social networks, support their events, and go to their gigs (tip them well, but DON'T dance for too long if they get you up during audience participation.
+Their gig is not an opportunity for you to audition.
 I honestly don't care about this, but some dancers do.)

 7. Establish a website, social media presence, and order professional business cards.
 There are so many inexpensive (or even free, but watch out for too many advertisements) options available for both.
 You'll want cards to leave with restaurant owners, give to customers, and connect with other dancers and you'll want someone searching your geographical area on the www to find you.
 You'll need photos for your cards and site.
 Use the best photo of yourself that you have that represents your performance style.
 If you can't afford a professional photo shoot, have a skilled friend take lots and lots of photos of you in full costume and make-up, either posed or during a performance.